 - Once local police arrive on the scene and are assembled, campus police and administrative staff should have on hand accurate floor plans of all buildings on campus.
 These plans form an important component of the lockdown procedure.

 Lockdown procedure: open area

-- Plans should recognize that open areas including cafeterias, libraries, hall ways and other open areas of Oklahoma Christian University are the most difficult to quickly and effectively secure.
+- Plans should recognize that open areas including cafeterias, libraries, hallways and other open areas of OC are the most difficult to quickly and effectively secure.
 All options should be considered in determining the best course of action to take to secure the safety of individuals in these areas.
 This may include exiting people outside of the building.
-Consider the safety of the larger group verses the safety of a few.
+Consider the safety of the larger group versus the safety of a few.